juliaguida/oystercard/intro_to_the_web/http.md

 ### To complete this challenge, you will need to:

-- [ ] Use httpie's "-v" flag and make a request to 'http://makersipsum.herokuapp.com/'.
+- [ ] Use HTTPie's "-v" flag and make a request to 'http://makersipsum.herokuapp.com/'.
 - [ ] Divide what you see into three sections:
   - [ ] The request.
   - [ ] The response headers.